.png)

 Common safety sense

 Extinguish a candle if it repeatedly smokes, flickers, or the flame is too high.
 Trim the wick if the flame is too high or if it gets smoky or begins to mushroom.
-If this happens, it’s a good indication that the wick was too long.
+If this happens, it’s a good indication that the wick was trimmed too long.

 My candle is misbehaving!